 Because of family bonds and other ties forged here, Perth Amboy also became the refuge of Whitehead’s last days and his final resting place.
 In 1884 the city’s founding church received his remains in the ancient graveyard that he knew so well, atop the Pleistocene bluff from which it was then still possible to stare with wonder at the open sea.

 William A. Whitehead, Contributions to the Early History of Perth Amboy and Adjoining Country (New York 1856) 2.

-William A. Whitehead, “Childhood and Youth of W. A. Whitehead 1810-1830,” part of a memoir of which a transcription is held by the Florida History Department, Monroe County Public Library, Key West, Florida.
+William A. Whitehead, “Childhood and Youth of W. A. Whitehead 1810-1830,” part of a memoir of which a transcription is held by the Florida History Department, Monroe County Public Library, Key West, Florida, and by the P. K. Yonge Library of Florida History, George A. Smathers Library, University of Florida.
 Pages 14-15 of the transcription describe the move from Newark to Perth Amboy.

 During 1833 and 1834 Whitehead, while Collector of Customs for the port of Key West, Florida, corresponded frequently about Perth Amboy with painter, playwright, theatrical producer and scholar William Dunlap, the town’s most famous native son.
 Diary of William Dunlap (New York 1930) 3:686-851 passim.